DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

    For several reasons, don't hardcode labels, instead use ``LLL:EXT:sitepackage/Resources/Private/locallang.xlf`` references.
-   In order to keep example code short, this rule is broken.
+   In order to keep the example code short, this rule is broken.

 Acknowledgements
 ----------------